grobie/soundcloud2000/README.md

 This hack was built at the [Music Hack Day Stockholm 2013](http://stockholm.musichackday.org/2013).

+There are currently some issues with filling the play buffer while still downloading the mp3 file.

 ## Features

   * stream SoundCloud tracks in your terminal (`enter`)